Hector Marinaro (soccer, born 1964): Outdoor career

 In addition to his extensive indoor career, Marinaro spent several seasons playing outdoor soccer.
 In 1986, he played for the Toronto Blizzard of the National Soccer League while his father was an assistant coach with the team.
 Marinaro remained with the Blizzard for the 1987 Canadian Soccer League season then returned to the Blizzard for the 1993 American Professional Soccer League season.
 He also had one season with Rochester Raging Rhinos of the A-League in 1996.
 Marinaro scored seven goals, as the Rhinos fell to the Seattle Sounders in the championship game.

 International career

 Marinaro also earned six caps with Canada.
 Marinaro's first game with the national team was a 4–0 win over Indonesia on August 30, 1986, and his last was a 2–1 loss to Chile on October 11, 1995.

 Coaching career

 In 2002, the Cleveland Force elevated Marinaro to the position of assistant coach in addition to his playing duties.
 He continued in that role until retiring in 2004.

 On January 31, 2006, John Carroll University hired Marinaro as the head coach of the men's soccer team.

+Marinaro retired from coaching at John Carroll in May, 2021.
+He departed as JCU's all-time winningest coach in the history of the Men's Soccer program with a 185-82-30 overall record while going 98-23-13 in the Ohio Athletic Conference (OAC).
+The JCU Blue Streaks won five OAC Tournament Championships and captured five OAC Regular Season Championships during his tenure.